jessicamann/async-context-express-demo/README.md

 app.use(withRequestContext)
 ```

-This `withRequestContext` middleware looks first for a request-id already existing on the header of the inbound request (if you need to tie the activities of an initital trigger across services), or generates a new request-id to set in the context for the duration of the web request.
+This `withRequestContext` middleware sets a request-id in the context for the duration of the web request.

 The middleware itself is quite simple - it just wraps the request and moves on: